-- All performance events have specific time limits. - · Performers must slate before beginning their performance, but the slate is not included in the time limit. - a.
-A slate should include: student's name, student's school or school code, title of selection(s), and the name of the playwright(s). - b.
-If performing a musical piece, slate should include the name of the piece, title of the show, and the name(s) of the playwright(s). - c.
-E.g. "Hello, my name is John Smith from South Central High School, and I will be performing A Midsummer Night's Dream by William Shakespeare and Rabbit Hole by David Lindsay-Abaire." - d.
-E.g. "Hello, we are John Smith and Jane Jones from South Central High School, and we will be performing The Nerd by Larry Shue." - e.
-E.g. "Hello, my name is Jane Jones from South Central High School, and I will be performing "Children Will Listen" from Into the Woods by James Lapine and Stephen Sondheim." - · Performers should conclude by saying "thank you." - Time will begin with first word, musical sound, or intentional movement after the slate and will conclude with performer's "thank you." - Timekeepers will receive guidelines to follow for all participants. - Participants will have a 5-second grace period after allotted time. - a.
-At the end of 5 second grace period, timekeeper will say "THANK YOU" at which time, participant should end piece immediately. - b.
-If time is called, participant will NOT be allowed to advance to a final round and is disqualified from the event. - c.
-If a participant exceeds the allotted time but does not exceed the grace period, time will be recorded and a 3 point penalty will be issued to participant's first round score.
-This penalty does not automatically disqualify student from a final round.
+- · All performance events have specific time limits. - · Performers must slate before beginning their performance; slate is not included in the time limit. - a.
+A slate should include: student's name, school code, title of selection(s), and the name of the playwright(s). - b.
+If performing a musical piece, slate should include the title of the selection, title of the show, and the name(s) of the playwright(s). - c.
+E.g. "John Smith; School 9436; A Midsummer Night's Dream by William Shakespeare and Rabbit Hole by David Lindsay-Abaire." - d.
+E.g. "Hello, we are John Smith and Jane Jones from School 9436, and we will be performing The Nerd by Larry Shue." - e.
+E.g. "Hello, my name is Jane Jones from School 9436, and this is "Children will Listen" from Into the Woods by James Lapine and Stephen Sondheim." - · Performers should conclude by saying "thank you." - Time will begin with first word, musical sound, or intentional movement after the slate and will conclude with performer's "thank you." - Participants will have a 5-second grace period after allotted time. - a.
+At the end of the 5-second grace period, timekeeper will say "THANK YOU," and the entrant must stop immediately. - b.
+If an entry exceeds the grace period during the first round, it will NOT be eligible to advance to a final round.
+These entries will receive first round ballots with scores and feedback from the adjudicators. - c.
+If an entry exceeds the grace period during the final round, it will be disqualified from ranking in the top three but will receive final round ballots with scores and feedback from the adjudicators. - d.
+If a participant exceeds the allotted time but does not exceed the grace period, time will be recorded and a 3 point penalty will be issued to the participant's score. - e.
+The penalty for entering the grace period does not automatically disqualify student from advancing to a final round or ranking in the top three performances in the event.